jdpclarke/Milestone-Project-3/README.md

   - Provides visual indicators for task status and completion, making it easy to see progress at a glance.

 - **Efficient Task Filtering and Prioritisation:**
-  - Offers advanced filtering options to quickly narrow down task lists by criteria such as status and priority.
+  - Offers dynamic layout to filter projects in to their statuses.
   - Includes sorting capabilities to organise tasks by due date, priority, or creation date for efficient prioritisation.
-  - Ensures immediate and dynamic updates to the displayed task list upon applying filters or sorting.
+  - Ensures immediate and dynamic updates to the displayed task list upon applying sorting.

 - **Intuitive User Interface and Feedback:**
   - Implements clear and immediate validation for all input fields, providing consolidated alerts for missing mandatory information or invalid data.